microsoft/pxt-common-packages/libs/core/docs/reference/input/button/on-event.md

 ### Next light please #ex1

 In this example, the lighted pixel moves to the next pixel spot each time you press the `A` button.
-The postition of the light goes back to first pixel when the current position reaches the last pixel.
+The position of the light goes back to first pixel when the current position reaches the last pixel.

 ```blocks